harmonydata/harmonydata.github.io/content/en/blog/ai-meetup-google.md

 {{< youtube C7SQdLPR6gs >}}

 *Above: video of the [AICamp](https://www.aicamp.ai/) meetup in London on 10 December 2024.
-Harmony starts at 40:00 - the first talk is by [Chris Scammell](https://www.linkedin.com/in/chris-scammell/) of [Conjecture](https://www.conjecture.dev/)*
+Harmony starts at 40:00 - the first talk is by Connor Leahy of [Conjecture](https://www.conjecture.dev/)*

 We have presented the [AI tool](/psychology-ai-tool/) **Harmony**  at the [GenAI and LLMs night at Google London](https://www.aicamp.ai/event/eventdetails/W2024121010) on **10th December**  organised by AI Camp at Google Cloud Startup Hub.